dhellmann/pymotw-3/source/pathlib/index.rst

 .. {{{end}}}

+There are two ways to navigate "up" the filesystem hierarchy from a given path object.
+The ``parent`` property refers to a new path instance for the directory containing the path.
 The ``parents`` property is an iterable that produces parent directory references, continually going "up" the path hierarchy until reaching the root.

 .. literalinclude:: pathlib_parents.py
    :caption: